 What are common triggers of rosacea?

 In the past it was believed that alcohol or alcohol containing drugs can cause rosacea, which is not true.
 Studies have shown that alcohol is not a cause; however, its consumption can worsen the condition.
 Other common triggers of rosacea include exercise, hot weather, sun exposure, hot baths, spicy foods and stress.
-In short, anything that causes the blood vessels in face to expand is a trigger, be it a hot bath or steaming face.
+In short, anything that causes the blood vessels in the face to expand is a trigger, be it a hot bath or steaming face.
 Fluctuations in weather can also cause flare-up of rosacea.

 How is rosacea diagnosed?